itsCheithanya/Kubernetes-roadmap/README.md

 If you have more than one IP address for redundancy, you can repeat them in the addresses array.
 Once the endpoints are populated, the load balancer will start redirecting traffic from your Kubernetes service to the IP address endpoint(s).

+# 2.Running a Singleton
+ 1.Running a MySQL Singleton
+  To do this, we are going to create three basic objects:
+- A persistent volume to manage the lifespan of the on-disk storage independently from the lifespan of the running MySQL application
+- A MySQL Pod that will run the MySQL application
+- A service that will expose this Pod to other containers in the cluster

+  if your needs are
+simple and you can survive limited downtime in the face of a machine failure or a need to upgrade the database software, a reliable singleton may be the right approach to storage for your application.

+ 2.Dynamic Volume Provisioning

+# 3.Kubernetes-Native Storage with StatefulSets